murphyj/mailgunner/README.md

     ./letsencrypt-auto certonly --renew --webroot -w /var/www/mailgunner/ -d mailgun.example.com

-If the certificat fails to generate, you may need to manually create the `.well-known` folder in the mailgunner root directory:
+If the certificate failed to generate, you may need to manually create the `.well-known` folder in the mailgunner root directory:

     mkdir .well-known